HannaBerggren/CLOUDBERRIES/README.md

 ### Colours

   - I been trying to get good visibility using the contrast of the different colors so that the visually impaired can easily see everything that is written.
-  - I have also tried to make my page look happy by mixing the colors from my palette in a tasteful way
+  - I have also tried to make my page look happy by mixing the colors from my palette in a tasteful way.

   ![colors](./assets/css/images/colors.png "colors")